pelithne/aks_workshop/observability.md

-#### Create a Grafana dashboard
+### Work with Grafana

-Now that we have create the log and metrics collection, we can go ahead and create a grafana dashboard.
+Now that we have configured the log and metrics collection, we can go ahead and create a grafana dashboard.

+#### Create Managed Grafana Instance

 In the search field in the Azure Portal, write **grafana**.
 In your search results, you should see **Azure Managed Grafana**